-- encourage local communities to think differently about waste avoidance, recycling, littering and illegal dumping
+- encouraging local communities to think differently about waste avoidance, recycling, littering and illegal dumping

-- deliver conveniently located, value-for-money waste infrastructure to make it easier for households and business to do the right thing
+- delivering conveniently located, value-for-money waste infrastructure to make it easier for households and business to do the right thing

-- drive innovative regulatory approaches to protect the environment and support investment in new waste programs
+- driving innovative regulatory approaches to protect the environment and support investment in new waste programs